 For the purposes of this study, mines, mills, or other processing facilities related to mineral extraction and/or processing are defined as abandoned or inactive as follows:

 — A mine is considered abandoned if there are no identifiable owners or operators for the facilities, or if the facilities have reverted to federal ownership.

 — A mine is considered to be inactive if there is an identifiable owner or operator of the facility, but the facility is not currently operating and there are no approved authorizations or permits to operate.

 In 1992, the USFS and MBMG entered into the first of these agreements to identify and characterize abandoned and inactive mines on or affecting National Forest System lands in Montana.
 In 1993, the BLM and MBMG entered into a similar agreement to identify and characterize abandoned and inactive mines on or affecting Bureau of Land Management administered lands in Montana.
-The objectives of this discovery process were as follows:
+The objectives of this discovery process were

 — Utilize a formal, systematic program to identify the "Universe" of sites with possible human health, environmental-, and/or safety-related problems that are either on or affecting Federal lands.

 — Identify the human health and environmental risks at each site based on site-characterization factors, including screening-level soil and water data that have been taken and analyzed in accordance with EPA quality control procedures.